ErfanRasti/arch-setup/docs/10_applications_and_packages/2_arch_aur.md

 yt-dlp --cookies-from-browser edge <LINK>
 ```

-You can also extract the cookies from an specific website to a `.text` file using [this](https://chromewebstore.google.com/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc?hl=en) extension.
-After that you can use that specific cookies instead of whole cookies in the broswer:
+You can also extract the cookies from a specific website to a `.text` file using [this](https://chromewebstore.google.com/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc?hl=en) extension.
+After that you can use that specific cookies instead of whole cookies in the browser:

 ```bash
 yt-dlp --cookies <cookies.txt> <LINK>